 - A. PERMITTED USES.
 The following uses are permitted: - 1.
-Accessory uses.
-Accessory uses, structures, and buildings shall be permitted provided such uses, structures or buildings comply with the regulations of Section 4.05. - 2.
-Home occupation provided it follows the definition in Section 3.02, meets the conditions in Section 4.07 and an affidavit is filled out in the Planning, Building and Zoning office stating you meet those conditions. - 3.
-Single family detached dwellings. - 4.
+Accessory uses. - 2.
+Home Occupations. - 3.
+One family detached dwellings. - 4.
 Signs, as permitted and regulated by Section 12.00. - 5.
 Temporary buildings or structures for construction offices or storage, on the same zoning lot, for a period not to exceed such construction. - B. SPECIAL USES.
 The following uses may be allowed by special use permit in accordance with the provisions of Section 13.00: - 1.
-Child Day Care Facilities - 2.
+Day Care Facilities - 2.
 Golf courses, regulation size, but not including "Par 3" golf courses or commercially operated driving ranges. - 3.
 Places of Worship subject to the following conditions: - a.
-The height for the towers and steeples shall not exceed seventy-five (75) feet and not more than forty-five (45) feet for the main structure. - b.
+The height for the towers and steeples shall not exceed seventy-five (75) feet and not more than forty-five (45) feet for the main structure.

+- b.
 Other related uses, such as school, child day care services, kindergartens, meeting facilities shall be permitted to the extent that the activity is otherwise permitted, and shall be subject to all applicable regulations, including parking. - c.
 Off-street parking, lighting and loading shall be provided as required or permitted in Section 11.00. - 4.
-Planned residential or institutional developments, under single ownership or control, in which incidental business or recreational facilities for the convenience of the occupants may be furnished, provided the property proposed for development shall have a gross area of at least twenty (20)

-acres.
-For such developments, the County Board may vary the bulk regulations subject to the conditions in this ordinance, provided such variations are consistent with the general purpose and intent of this ordinance, and will result in better site planning and thus be of greater benefit to the occupants of the development and to the surrounding area.

-- 5. Public or Private Utilities and Service uses: - a.
-Telecommunications hub - b.
-Filtration plant, pumping station, and water reservoir. - c.
-Sewage treatment plant. - d.
-Electric substations and booster stations. - e.
-Other Similar uses - 6.
-Rest homes, nursing homes and sanitariums, for human beings only. - 7.
-Seminaries, convents, monasteries and similar religious institutions, including dormitories and other accessory uses required for operation. - 8.
-Schools, public, elementary, junior high, and high, including playgrounds, garages for school buses, and athletic fields. - 9.
-Solar Gardens subject to the provisions of Section 4.00 of the Kendall County Zoning Ordinance - C. Conditional Uses: The following Conditional Uses may be permitted only if specifically authorized by the Zoning Administrator - 1.
-Home-based retail and/or wholesale food operation providing it meets all applicable county, state and federal public health requirements. - D. Lot Size. - 1.
-One family detached dwellings: - Lot: 30,000 square feet minimum with a width at the established building line equal to forty (40) percent of the depth. - b.
+Planned residential or institutional developments, under single ownership or control, in which incidental business or recreational facilities for the convenience of the occupants may be furnished, provided the property proposed for development shall have a gross area of at least twenty (20) acres.
+For such developments, the County Board may vary the bulk regulations subject to the conditions in this ordinance, provided such variations are consistent with the general purpose and intent of this ordinance, and will result in better site planning and thus be of greater benefit to the occupants of the development and to the surrounding area. - 5.
+Public service uses: - a.
+Filtration plant, pumping station, and water reservoir. - b.
+Sewage treatment plant. - c.
+Police and fire station. - d.
+Telephone exchange. - e.
+Electric substations stations. - f.
+Other governmental uses. - 6.
+Rectories, seminaries, convents, monasteries and similar religious institutions, including dormitories and other accessory uses required for operation. - 7.
+Rest homes, nursing homes and sanitariums, for human beings only. - 8.
+Schools, public, elementary, junior high, and high, including playgrounds, garages for school buses, and athletic fields. - C. Conditional Uses: The following Conditional Uses may be permitted only if specifically authorized by the Zoning Administrator - 1.
+Home-based retail and/or wholesale food operation providing it meets all applicable county, state and federal public health requirements.

+- 1. One family detached dwellings: - a.
+Lot: 30,000 square feet minimum with a width at the established building line equal to forty (40) percent of the depth. - b.
 Density: Shall not exceed twelve (12) dwelling units per each ten (10) gross acre. - c.
-Utilities: All lots in this district shall be served by public sewerage facilities.

-- 2. Non-residential: All non-residential principal uses of building as permitted in this section shall be located on a tract of land having an area of not less than five (5) acres and a width at the established building line of not less than forty (40) percent of the depth of the lot, except municipal projects and developments. - 3.
+Utilities: All lots in this district shall be served by public sewerage facilities. - 2.
+Non-residential: All non-residential principal uses of building as permitted in this section shall be located on a tract of land having an area of not less than five (5) acres and a width at the established building line of not less than forty (40) percent of the depth of the lot, except municipal projects and developments. - 3.
 Special uses: Lot size for special uses shall be specified in the special use permit, unless specified as minimum herein.